Perceptual Speech Quality Measure: Limitations

-PSQM as originally conceived was not developed to account for network Quality of Service perturbations common in Voice over IP applications, items such as packet loss, delay variance (jitter) or non-sequential packets.
+PSQM as originally conceived was not developed to account for network quality of service perturbations common in Voice over IP applications, items such as packet loss, delay variance (jitter) or non-sequential packets.
 These conditions usually give inappropriate results under heavy network load simulations, failing to account for a very real perceived loss of voice quality.
 Attempts to duplicate network fault conditions by introducing significant packet loss result in PSQM values that correspond to falsely inflated MOS values.

 In order to overcome this limitation, PSQM+ was developed by modifying the original algorithm.
 PSQM+ generates results that seem to more accurately reflect the adverse performance of speech codecs under realistic network load conditions.

 Other considerations

 Other issues involve the lack of standardization in test signals used to evaluate various speech codecs.
 PSQM provides more reliable and consistent MOS values if used in accordance with ITU recommended methods for objective and subjective assessment of quality (ITU-T P.800/P.830/P.861).
-These ITU-T Recommendations include using both male and female gender voice reference signals at an average level of -20dB.
+These ITU-T Recommendations include using both male and female gender voice reference signals at an average level of −20 dB.
 The type, gender, duration, gain of the voice or signal can all have a minor impact on the PSQM value or MOS score as does the threshold levels, number of calls made and other configuration settings of the environment.
 When comparing voice quality measurements the signal, environment and configurations should all be taken into account.

 Many speech codecs exist and are used in a wide variety of applications.
 Careful selection of appropriate speech codec(s) is necessary to match system requirements.
 A list of common speech codecs and their associated PSQM/PSQM+ derived MOS values obtained under various network load conditions is available.